aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-types/connector/_index.md

 connector.StartShapeConnectionSiteIndex = 2;
 ```

-To avoid the third shape, we can adjust the connector by moving its vertical line to the left this way:
+To avoid or bypass the third shape, we can adjust the connector by moving its vertical line to the left this way:

 ![connector-obstruction-fixed](connector-obstruction-fixed.png)